 The current regulatory focus on vulnerability provides a timely opportunity as a ‘united’ profession to change public perception through the way in which we consciously deal with those in vulnerable circumstances and address perceptions or the unconscious reality of commercial conflicts of interest.

 To do so, we need to find a way to collaborate across the personal finance sector and beyond, to find some basis of consistency in service delivery and understanding.
 It is with this in mind that The Personal Finance Society has put its support behind the creation of The Financial Vulnerability Taskforce.

-I encourage every member of the financial planning and advice profession as well as those across the wider personal finance sector to align to the statements within our Charter , support this endeavour and publicly display your commitment via a new digital logo.
+I encourage firms and every member of the Personal Finance, Insurance and wider Financial Services profession to adopt and align with the statements within our Charter, support this endeavour and publicly display your commitment via a new digital logo.